lingsamuel/Nymph/README.md

 *Nymph* is a patch engine for (serialized) typed object **database** in JSON format.

 This engine is originally developed for an extendable mod system.
-Each `json` file considered as a *plugin*.
-If a plugin wants to edit some entries, it should know everything about the original plugin which defines those entries.
-A plugin shouldn't contain anything it doesn't need.

 Nymph is highly inspired by the mod system of `The Elder Scrolls`('s disadvantages) and other games.
 Aims to keep the plugin flexibility and maximum compatibility between plugins.